 Minor Problems, (for example if the doctor’s surgery is running late and you have to wait a long time) may be best addressed by speaking to the individual involved at the time.

-If you use this procedure it will not affect your right to complain to the Health Authority if you so wish.
 Please note that we have to respect our duty of confidentiality to patients and a patient’s consent will be necessary if a complaint is not made by that patient in person.

-You may bring a friend or relative with you to the meeting.
 We cannot investigate complaints about other organisations such as hospitals.
 These have their own complaints procedures.

 Similarly the Health Visitors, District Nurses and Midwives are not directly employed by us and have their own complaints procedures We will try to address your concerns fully, provide you with an explanation and discuss any action that may be needed.